Updated: Sep 21, 2020

 Today was announced that the UK successfully agreed its first trade agreement post-Brexit era as an independent nation with Japan, and it is expected that will see an increase is trade flows by an estimated £15.2billion where we will see 99% of UK exports entering the Japanese market tariff-free.
+Not only that, UK government analysis indicates the economy will see a boost of £1.5bn and increase on UK worker's wages by £800million in the long run.

 This is therefore a great opportunity to revamp the North West and Greater Manchester trade links with Japan.